Lipen/discrete-math-course/typst/lec-logic.typ

 )

 #Block(color: yellow)[
-  *Critical thinking:* Identify the logical form of an argument, then check whether it matches a valid or invalid pattern.
+  *Critical thinking:* Identify the logical form, then check if it matches a valid or invalid pattern.
 ]